knowledgecode/WebSocket-for-Android/README.md

 | 4.3     | support            | support            | support            | support             |
 | 4.4     | native support `*4`| native support `*4`| native support `*4`| native support `*4` |

-`*1` Due to SSL issue with Android.
+`*1` Due to Android SSL issues.
 `*2` Supports Base64-encoded data only.
 `*3` May work.
 But not tested.
-`*4` WebSocket is supported by WebView in KitKat.
+`*4` In KitKat, WebSocket API has been officially supported.
 The native API of these devices is used in preference to this plugin.

 ## Installing
 Use the Cordova/PhoneGap Command-Line interface: